holaphil/amazing-maple-e08ae/src/pages/experience.md

 subtitle: >-
   Over the last 20+ years, my experience comes from building new products and brands across both startup and corporate environments.
 A majority of those experiences are listed below in resume form.
-Should you wish to learn more about my specific experiences, achievements
 image_alt: lorem-ipsum
 seo:
   title: Theme Style Guide